Spring Activities for Preschoolers

 This is a classic, well-loved book with colorful and bright pictures.
 It’s a simple, interactive and accessible book.
 There are few words and it features clear illustrations which are very appropriate representations of the words.
 The book explores many engaging concepts, which makes it book enticing to revisit and re-read for days.
 The key concept explored in the book is the life cycle of the butterfly.

-A range of other important concepts addressed include:
+A range of other important concepts addressed include:- Number concepts and counting

 - Sequencing: eg. What the caterpillar eats first, second and third, etc.